Abdullahsab3/lightspeed/docs/arch.md

 Why not get a database schema instead of a JSON file?
 I would like to decouple traditional relational databases from this idea.
 If you would like to generate a CQRS based service or a gRPC service that relies on event sourcing for example, you may not have a traditional database.

+# High-Level Technical Details

+An index can be added to the filter attributes to speed up the filtering process.